About TAD Designer

 Here is a video made by Sabu Francis, based on a very old presentation of TAD (Before the word BIM was invented) around 2002 https://goo.gl/9Ys0w9

 TAD assists in designing right from early-stage of designing onward.
 It helps you arrive at final designs from hazy early design concepts.
 It is possibly the only BIM software that starts out by arranging spaces in a design.

 Besides offering extensive analysis capabilities, TAD also facilitates the programming of such objective analysis routines.
 You can script them inside TAD.
 We are in the process of giving an online IDE for such scripting.

-These routines (we call them probes or addons or extensions) help architects to be directed in the correct direction and streamline their design process.
+These scripts (we call them probes or addons or extensions) help architects to be directed in the correct direction and streamline their design process.
 Probes work extremely fast.
 They can also be written quite easily, each probe serving one or a few set of specific outcomes.
 We are hopeful that soon a vast set of such analytics would be available for architects all over the world.

 TAD as The Architect's Desktop

 TAD (The Architect's Desktop), technically speaking, is a platform.
 It has many components.
 One major use of the TAD platform is of course to help design better architecture using TAD Designer/Lite

 Another component in the same platform can then be also used to make applications (scripted in ARDELA) that use the same architectural data for various usages.
 Even virtual architecture, but let me not confuse now.

 We are still a bit away from the entire TAD and this documentation currently concentrates on the designing component inside TAD.